xieyuheng/inner/source/_posts/note/category-theory/category-theory-for-programmers.md

 we only need product of two categories (product in category of category).

 ## I 7.2 Monoidal Categories, Functoriality of ADTs, Profunctors

+In monoidal categories, we would like to multiply two object (to return an object), bifunctor is what we need.

+In monoidal categories, we can define tensor product, which has unit and associative.

+The ADTs without type arguments can be viewed as constant functor.

+For the function type `A -> B`, fixing `A` we get `A -> _`, which is covariant functor (normal functor), fixing `B` ww get `_ -> B`, which is contravariant functor.

 ## I 8.1 Function objects, exponentials
 ## I 8.2 Type algebra, Curry-Howard-Lambek isomorphism
 ## I 9.1 Natural transformations